adrcs/ip400/README.md

 The Raspberry Pi code is now available on the disk image, which can be downloaded from the project website, ip400.adrcs.org, from the 'Getting Started' link on the hardware page.

-The current revision level is 1.3
+The current revision level is 1.4, revision 42, Oct 14th 2025

 See the release notes in the 'IP400 Node Software' document.